 Lasso.Security is designed to add security scanning and guardrails in front of MCP interactions, making it suitable for organizations prioritizing inspection and policy enforcement.

 Lasso.Security's plugin-based architecture enables teams with DevOps expertise to extend security capabilities beyond standard configurations.
-The open-source model provides full code visibility for organizations requiring auditable security implementations.
+The open-source model provides code visibility for organizations requiring auditable security implementations.

 Deploying Your MCP Servers: MintMCP's One-Click Advantage